 Reduced-Dose Lung Cancer Screening CT Program

 The reduced-dose lung cancer screening program offered by the Tate Cancer Center at UM BWMC evaluates those considered at high-risk for developing lung cancer from smoking.
 The screening is performed by a radiology technologist and is done using non-invasive, reduced-dose CT technology.
 A study by the National Cancer Institute and the National Lung Screening Trial found that reduced-dose screening CT scans reduce the number of deaths from lung cancer by 20%.
-Click here for more information.
+Find more information on lung cancer screening.

 UM BWMC offers free smoking cessation classes to educate residents of Anne Arundel County about the health risks associated with regular tobacco use and to assist those who are determined to quit smoking.
 Participants learn about the barriers to smoking cessation, the health benefits of choosing a smoke-free lifestyle, nicotine-replacement options, motivational exercises and techniques for stress management.
-Click here for more information.
+Find our more about quitting smoking.

 Breast Health and Prevention Program

 The Aiello Breast Center at UM BWMC offers a comprehensive breast health and prevention program to partner with patients in identifying risk factors for breast disease and breast cancer.
 The Aiello Breast center team provides personalized risk assessments followed by customized plans that can include monitoring, lifestyle changes, genetic counseling, risk-lowering medications and more, all aimed at preventing breast disease and breast cancer.
-Click here for more information.
+Learn more about breast health.

 Therapeutic Yoga for Cancer

 The Survivorship Program at the Tate Cancer Center offers therapeutic yoga classes to patients in treatment, survivors and caregivers.
 Studies have shown yoga to improve sleep, anxiety, depression, and “chemo brain,” while reducing fatigue and improving physical and quality of life.
 Gentle healing yoga sessions include floor yoga, chair yoga and deep breathing.
 They are held every Wednesday in the Executive Center at 300 Hospital Drive in Glen Burnie.
-Click here for more information.
+Find out more about therapeutic yoga classes.

 Look Good, Feel Better Workshop

 The Tate Cancer Center is proud to be a designated site for American Cancer Society’s Look Good, Feel Better program.
 This program is free for adults of all genders and ages who are dealing with appearance changes (hair loss and/or skin changes) from cancer treatment.
 Classes are taught by licensed beauty professionals (cosmetologists, estheticians, nail technicians).
 During this workshop, you will learn specific techniques to enhance your appearance.
 The program takes place throughout the year and is held at the Tate Cancer Center, 3rd floor conference room, 305 Hospital Drive in Glen Burnie.
 Pre-registration is requested by calling 1-800-395-LOOK (5665).
-Click here for information.
+Learn more about Look Good, Feel Better.